mikesmallhelp/wacat/README.md

 ```

-So wacat detects HTTP 500 error, prints the error log with the text "1 failed" and stops the execution.
+In this example, wacat detects the HTTP 500 error, logs it with "1 failed," and stops execution.
 The specific error message is:

 ```
 AssertionError: In the page: https://mikesmallhelp-test-application-http-500-error.vercel.app/api-returns-http-500: Request to
  ›   https://mikesmallhelp-test-application-http-500-error.vercel.app/api/http-500 resulted in status code 500
 ```

+#### Continuing execution despite HTTP errors

-If you want to bypass stopping the execution in the HTTP errors use the flag --bypass-http-errors.
-For example the command
+To prevent wacat from stopping execution on HTTP errors, use the --bypass-http-errors flag.
+For example:

 ```
 wacat test --bypass-http-errors https://mikesmallhelp-test-application-http-500-error.vercel.app/
 ```

-not stop into the HTTP 500 error like in the previous example. wacat prints to the log the HTTP 500 error, but the execution continues.
+In this case, wacat logs the HTTP 500 error but continues the test execution without stopping.

 ### Detect error strings from a target application's pages